DeepFactor has closely integrated OWASP ZAP to enable you to run DAST scans on your application's components.

 DeepFactor currently supports Dynamic Application Security Testing (DAST) scans of HTTP services.
 You need to configure your DeepFactor instrumented HTTP service deployment to terminate SSL in front of your HTTP server.

-DeepFactor has also enhanced the standard ZAP scan to provide complete observability of your application as follows:
+DeepFactor has also enhanced the standard ZAP scan to provide more evidence for DAST insights as follows:

 - DeepFactor enhances the insights obtained from the standard OWASP ZAP scans by gathering additional application behavior telemetry from "inside the app" while the scanner is exercising the URIs used by the app "from the outside."